inesp/inesp.github.io/_posts/2026-09-09-api-resilience-slow-vs-dead.md

 The problem is that our app isn't only doing API calls and it isn't calling just the 1 degraded API.

-With blocking requests, we eventually run out of workers, and that means **no code can be executed at all**, not even code that has nothing to do with APIs.
-With non-blocking requests, we instead run out of file descriptors (or memory), this means: **no more _new_ connections can be opened**, often this includes our own ability to accept new incoming requests, but everything already running keeps running.
+With blocking requests, we eventually run out of workers, with non-blocking requests, we eventually run out of file descriptors.
+Or it could also be memory or DB connections or something else.
+Either way, at that point **no _new_ tasks can be executed**, no extra work can be done and the old workers/threads/processes are stuck waiting.

+In blocking mode, new requests are stuck in a queue waiting for a free worker.
+In non-blocking, they are immediately rejected, because the file-descriptor limit is a hard limit.

+But, we are now in the situation, where our app can't execute new code, code that has nothing to do with API calling.

 This is how a problem with one dependency spreads to code that has nothing to do with it.

 This is sometimes called a **cascading failure**: a failure in one part of the system has cascaded into other parts of the system.